jkowalczyk08/notion-list-maker/README.md

 # Notion List Maker

 ## What is this?
-A Python script for lazy people that don't want to create the same lists over and over again.
+A Python azure function and local script for lazy people that don't want to create the same lists over and over again.
 It helps you create repetitive lists from a reusable template.

 ## Use cases:
 * Groceries list - keep a single list template with all items you might want to buy.
 Select all you need for this week, run the script, and create a separate list just for this groceries run.